 Be aware of the contents of the contract while publishing your book

 If you are into book illustration and want to publish your book you need to know the finer intricacies of publishing.
 You should negotiate a deal with publishers so that you won’t end up in a loss.
 It is good to seek legal advice and hire a good lawyer with experience in book publishing contracts.
-Many writers are wary to get their books published because of the bad reputation that book publishers have among book illustrators or authors.
+Many writers are wary of getting their books published because of the bad reputation that book publishers have among book illustrators or authors.
 Publishing houses hire the services of acquisition editor whose responsibility is to rope in book illustrators or writers.
 Most of the book illustrators depend upon the acquisition editors to help them in negotiating, so this gives the publication house an advantage over book illustrators in having their way.

-Before you sign a contract you should be fully aware of its contents of even the small print.
+Before you sign a contract, you should be fully aware of its contents or even the small print.
 The relationship between the book illustrator and the publisher depends on a written contract and not just which is implied.
-So importance should be given to each and every word of the contract and illustrators should not make the mistake of overlooking even minute details.
+So, importance should be given to each and every word of the contract and illustrators should not make the mistake of overlooking even minute details.
 Sometimes illustrators make the mistake of focusing on the financial aspect alone and overlook minor details that could protect your rights as an illustrator.
 Hiring a lawyer will keep you safe from all risk involved in book publishing and contracting.

 Know your limitations if you are asked not to illustrate competitive books

 If your publisher has a clause in your contract that states that you should not illustrate books that may compete with other illustrators, you should consult your lawyer to understand where exactly you stand and how limited you are.
-Mostly will not produce work that competes with each other in the market and publishers too are not in favour of it, since they may lead to unsuccessful sales so this deal with actually result in a loss.
-In case, this clause that is included in your contract must be tapered to the point where it will violated only when an identical book is illustrated.
+Mostly will not produce works that compete with each other in the market and publishers too are not in favour of it, since they may lead to unsuccessful sales so this deal with actually result in a loss.
+In this case, this clause that is included in your contract must be tapered to the point where it will be violated only when an identical book is illustrated.

 Giving your assurance to the publisher that your work is original work of art and not plagiarized

 It’s a normal practice that publisher will try to register copyright himself instead of the book illustrator or author.
 The ownership of the copyright by the publisher may prove to be beneficial to him when someone infringes on it since all the proceeds from lawsuit may go to the publisher instead of the author.
-Since the book illustrator has given the rights of publishing the book to the publisher at the start of the contract, even if the illustrator keeps the copyright to himself it does not show the book is the illustrator’s asset anymore.
+Since the book illustrator has given the rights of publishing the book to the publisher at the start of the contract, even if the illustrator keeps the copyright to himself, it does not show the book is the illustrator’s asset anymore.

 Editing and proofreading the illustrated book